Barbaras Timeline

 Charles Reichert cooper

-Anna Kiehr Reichert (tba)
+Anna (Kiehr) Reichert

 413 Walnut St. Xaver Schmidt Brewer

-Louisa (Reichert) Memminger Schmidt
+Louisa (Reichert) Schmidt

 • Eleanora Falk Barbaras reported that Hermann was doing "forestry" work in Pittsburgh and that his younger sister, Bertha, was doing house work to earn enough money to bring over their parents and siblings.